-The Mapping HDF5 to DAP2 was recommended for informational use in NASA Earth Science Data Systems in September 2011.
+The Mapping HDF5 to DAP2 was recommended for informational use in NASA's Earth Science Data Systems in September 2011.

 NASA Earth Science Community Recommendations for Use

 HDF5 and DAP2 are both endorsed Earth science data systems standards.
-Both are in widespread use within the NASA Earth science community.
+Both are in widespread use within NASA's Earth science community.
 This document provides an excellent introduction to and solution to the problem of how to map objects of the two specifications to each other.

 No specific weaknesses were identified by the reviewers.
 However it was suggested that a valuable addition would be source code for a reference implementation of a program that implemented the mapping.

 This document very specifically addresses the mapping between two existing specifications.
 As such it clearly applies to those who are working with both.
 However, as an informational document it may also be of interest to users of just one of the two specifications or those interested in Earth science data and/or metadata.